TEDxAmsterdam/Nexo/README.md

 # Nexo
-React Components (used in TedXAmsterdam)
+React Components (used in TEDxAmsterdam)